daada95/100daysofcode/journal.md

 ### 8.05.2022 - didn't manage to do any coding.

 ## DAY 9 (9/05/2022)
-* refactor issues fixed, refactor pushed to dev, dev mained with main
+* refactor issues fixed, refactor pushed to dev, dev merged with main

 ### 10.05.2022 - didn't manage to do any coding.